tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 ## Tezos Testnets

 * Bakingnet is the recommended testnet for most bakers.
 It is a long-running baker testnet that switches to new Tezos protocol proposals about one week before they go live on Mainnet, giving bakers time to test upgrades before production activation.
-* Tallinnnet is a protocol testnet with 20 minute cycles.
+* [Ushuaianet](https://teztnets.com/ushuaianet-about) is a protocol testnet with 20 minute cycles.
 Use it when you want rapid testing for setup, key activation, registration, or inactivity behavior.
 * Shadownet is a long-running testnet for application and staging tests.
 Do not set up a baker on Shadownet unless you have been explicitly invited or coordinated with the Shadownet operators.
 Bakingnet is the preferred baker testnet.
 * Ghostnet is the original Tezos testnet and is now deprecated.
-Prefer Bakingnet or Tallinnnet for new baker testing.
+Prefer Bakingnet or Ushuaianet for new baker testing.

 ## Prerequisites